McNepp/QApplicationContext/README.md

 1. You may have noticed that the registration of the `QNetworkAccessManager` is no longer there.
 The reason for this is that the class has an accessible default-constructor. `QApplicationContext` makes sure that whenever a dependency for a specific type is resolved and a matching service has not been explicitly registered, a default-instance will be created if possible.
-2. The order of registrations has been switched: now, the dependent service `PropSummary` is registered before the services it depends on.
+2. The order of registrations has been switched: now, the dependent service `PropFetcherAggregator` is registered before the services it depends on.
 This was done to demonstrate that **the order of registrations is actually completely irrelevant**!
 `QApplicationContext` figures out automatically what the correct order must be.